gabcomby/MultiplayerQuizWebsite/README.md

 ```bash
   cd client && npm ci && ..
 ```
+4. In `server/app/env.ts`, add your API key for your own MongoDB database.
-4. Create 2 separate console instances at the root of the repository.
+5. Create 2 separate console instances at the root of the repository.
-5. In the first console, start the server
+6. In the first console, start the server
 ```bash
   cd server && npm start
 ```
-6. In the second console, start the client
+7. In the second console, start the client
 ```bash
   cd client && npm ci && ..
 ```
-7. If a web page doesn't automatically open, visit http://localhost:4200/#/home
+8. If a web page doesn't automatically open, visit http://localhost:4200/#/home
-8. The password for managing games is 'log2990-102'
+9. The password for managing games is 'log2990-102'

+## Deployment

+This website can be deployed using GitHub Pages.
+To do so, you will need to setup an AWS EC2 server and setup it appropriately.
+Detailed instructions for the EC2 deployment are not included here (for now), but can be found on the Internet.
+Once your EC2 instance is up and running, head to `client/src/environments/environment.prod.ts` and input your API keys.
+After that, follow [GitHub Pages' documentation](https://docs.github.com/en/pages) to deploy the website.

 ## Academic Integrity Notice